A New Periocular Dataset Collected by Mobile Devices in Unconstrained Scenarios: Results and Discussion

 where $A$ and $B$ stand for the feature vectors.

-Regarding the models explicitly developed for the verification tasks, i.e., the Siamese network and the Pairwise Filters network, as this task has unbalanced samples of genuine and impostors pairs, selecting the best samples to perform the training is challenging.
-Thus, trying to fit the models by feeding them as diverse samples as possible, we employed all genuine pairs and randomly selected the same number from the impostor pairs for each epoch.
+Regarding the models explicitly developed for the verification tasks, i.e., the Siamese and the Pairwise Filters networks, as this task has unbalanced samples of genuine and impostors pairs, selecting the best samples to perform the training is challenging.
+Thus, trying to fit the models by feeding them samples as diverse as possible, we employed all genuine pairs and randomly selected the same number from the impostor pairs for each epoch.
 Hence, each epoch may have different impostor samples.
 However, for a fair comparison, we generated the random impostor pairs only once for each epoch and fold, and used the same samples for training both~models.

-The reported results are from $5$ repetitions for each fold, except for the Siamese and Pairwise filter networks, in which we ran only $3$ repetitions due to the high computational cost.
-All experiments were performed on a computer with an AMD Ryzen Threadripper $1920$X $3.5$GHz ($4.0$GHz Turbo)~CPU, $64$~GB of RAM and an NVIDIA Titan V~GPU.
-All~\gls{cnn} models were implemented in python using the Tensorflow\footnote{\url{https://www.tensorflow.org/}} and Keras\footnote{\url{https://keras.io/}} frameworks.
+The reported results are from five repetitions for each fold, except for the Siamese and Pairwise filter networks, in which we ran only three repetitions due to the high computational cost.
+All experiments were performed on a computer with an AMD Ryzen Threadripper $1920$X $3.5$GHz ($4.0$GHz Turbo)~CPU, $64$~GB of RAM and an NVIDIA Quadro RTX~$8000$ GPU~($48$~GB).
+All~\gls*{cnn} models were implemented in Python using the Tensorflow ({ \url{https://www.tensorflow.org/}}) and Keras ({ \url{https://keras.io/}})~frameworks.